netlifeas/lightroom-integration/doc/manual.md

 #Configuration
-The configuration file is found in each of the plugins folder (` *%AppData%\Roaming\Adobe\Lightroom\Modules* `) *input: the path to the RetouchLink output folder, example `c:\my retouch jobs`.
+The configuration file is found in each of the plugins folder (` *%AppData%\Roaming\Adobe\Lightroom\Modules* `)
+* *input*
+The path to the RetouchLink output folder, example `c:\my retouch jobs`.
+* *user*
-*user: is the user id  of the operating system user that runs the installation program.
+Is the user id  of the operating system user that runs the installation program.
 Is used in the job marker files to identify the user that has taken the job.
+* *dbg*
-*dbg: `false`/`true` If set to true the plugins log more and show dialog messages when they are ran.
+Possible values are `false` and `true` If set to true the plugins log more and show dialog messages when they are ran.
+* *charsReservedToCompanyPrefix*
+Number of the first characters in the jobname are used for company/portal prefix.
+Default value is `3`.
+The prefix per company/portal on a job are configured in Retouch Link.
+* *allowedCompanies*
-*allowedCompanies: List of the prefix of the jobs this user should get.
+List of the prefix of the jobs this user should get.
 Example `{"c1-","c2-","c3-"}`.
 If no filter the value must be `{}`.
 (This is only used by the import plugin)
+* *companyExportSettings*
-*companyExportSettings:  define company spesific rules that is validated against properties in the exportContext.propertyTable.
+Define company spesific rules that is validated against properties in the exportContext.propertyTable.
 If `dbg = true` all possible values are printed in the log file.  (this is only used by the export plug-in)

 Note that if you manually change the config settings you will have to reload the plug-ins in Lightroom.